piptouque/HexaChord/README.md

 HexaChord is a java software dedicated to music analysis and composition through generalized Tonnetz representations.
+Check the [presentation web page](https://louisbigo.com/hexachord).

 # Build